 Why Disappointments Are Essential For Raising Awesome Kids.

-The 7 Essentials: #6 - A Cultuer of Innovation
+The 7 Essentials: #6 - A Culture of Innovation

-As parents, we'll do almost anything to keep our children from disappointments.
+As parents, we'll do anything to keep our children from disappointment.
 We can't bear to see them sad, but in doing so, we can rob them of one of the most important skills they need to learn to succeed in life.
-Tenacity and the ability to creatively look at failures as stepping stones is the life blood of innovation.
+Tenacity and the ability to creatively look at failures as stepping stones is the lifeblood of innovation.

 The sixth building block in the RHOPE Strategy (Rhinehart's Hierarchy of People Empowerment) is a culture of Innovation.
 This answers the question, “Do I have what it takes?”
 This is one of the most emotionally volatile elements of all.
 We can’t pretend that children don't ask themselves this question so we must satisfy it.

-Every great inventor knows that what some may deem as failures are actually stepping stones in the journey of success.
+Every great inventor knows that what some may deem as failures are actually stepping stones in the journey to success.
 Only when there is safety in failing will our children try.

 A culture of innovation defuses peer pressure because children who learn to deal with failures, injustices and disappointments are far more likely to stay their own course, then follow another’s.